-“CODING is the core component for IT enthusiast” is one of the major blind beliefs of a lot of fresh graduates/students who plan to get into IT sector.
+“CODING is the core component for IT enthusiasts” is one of the major blind beliefs of a lot of fresh graduates/students who plan to get into the IT sector.
 However, almost 30- 60% of the IT/tech job enthusiasts are not comfortable with coding or programming languages.
 Many students often have a question, if they can look for any other career options if you do not like coding.

 Technology is developing at a great pace.
 It’s surely built atop computer code; however, you can still do a lot of things even without knowing hardcore programming.
 So, if coding is not your cup of tea, then why force yourself?

 Consider these scenarios; Do you think each one of us knows the mechanism involved behind the bulb turning on and off!
 All that we are aware of is just turning the switch ON and OFF.
 Likewise, TECHNOLOGY!
 One need not actually have knowledge on programming, although it is good to have but never a necessity.